klappradla/lemmy_or_bono/README.md

 ```ruby
 bundle install
 ```
-It will fetch all required Rubygems (you of course need [http://bundler.io/] installed for this).
+It will fetch all required Rubygems (you of course need http://bundler.io/ installed for this).

 Then, run
 ```ruby
 rake play
 ```
-to start the game.<br>
+to start the game.

 Within the game, answer questions by entering 'a', 'b', 'c' or a numberic value (integer) within the given answer range.
 Press enter after each answer to continue.
 Enjoy!